 CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 Abdominoplasty or tummy tuck is a very powerful body contouring procedure.
-The main goals of an abdominoplasty are to restore shape and function to the abdominal core.
-This procedure is one of more invasive cosmetic procedures performed with a higher overall risk level.
-Your selection of a highly qualified and skilled surgeon is a must when approaching higher risk surgeries.
-Dr Papillion is board certified in plastic and reconstructive surgery as well as general surgery.
-Dr Papillion is well equipped to provide you with amazing results in the safest manner possible.
+The main goals of abdominoplasty are to restore shape and function to the abdominal core.
+This procedure is one of the more invasive cosmetic procedures performed with a higher overall risk level.
+Your selection of a highly qualified and skilled surgeon is a must when approaching higher-risk surgeries.
+Dr. Papillion is board certified in plastic and reconstructive surgery as well as general surgery.
+Dr. Papillion is well equipped to provide you with amazing results in the safest manner possible.

 Below the quick facts, Dr. Papillion has answered the key questions you need to know about abdominoplasty.
 Keep reading to learn more!

 Downtime: 8-14 days